leezhenghui/leezhenghui.github.io/_posts/2018-10-10-build-a-scalable-system-basics.md

 > "Two-phase commit is the anti-availability protocol."
 >

 The MSA is a better choice for complex, evolving applications, and tranditional monolith does not scale anymore.
-MSA is a exploiting in `Y-axis`.
+MSA is a exploiting in `Y-axis` scaling.
 To satisfy the autonomy and database-per-service principle, A `vertical splits` on database in the entire system should be a prerequisite.
-Of course, `Z-axis` is also applicable on the `vertically splitted` data model/store.
+Of course, `Z-axis` scaling is also applicable on the `vertically splitted` data model/store.

 The benefits of MSA:
 - Better agility